ABOUT

 Hi, thank you so much for visiting!

 I’m a writer, editor, podcaster and teacher.
-Some of my work has been published in The Atlantic, The Washington Post, The Iowa Review, The Rumpus, American Literary Review, Writer’s Digest, and The New York Times but for a complete list of links please visit my Published Work page.
+My fiction and creative nonfiction have been nominated for 3 Pushcart Prizes and has also earned Best Microfiction and Best of the Net nominations.
+My work has appeared in places like The Atlantic, The Washington Post, The Iowa Review, The Rumpus, American Literary ReviewHippocampus, Writer’s Digest, and The New York Times, but for a complete list of links please visit my Published Work page.

 Before I began writing and podcasting I was an actor and I still do some acting and voiceover work though my big passion is stories.
 No matter the genre, stories can bridge vastly different lived experiences and help connect those who might not otherwise have found each other.
 I got my MFA in Nonfiction Writing from Pacific University, am a creative nonfiction editor at The Citron Review, a writing teacher, and I speak on memoir craft and why our stories matter.